run2bizdocs/documentation/en-us/docs/helper/configuration/interact-helper.md

-Title: How to interact Anuva with other systems
+Title: How to interact Helper with other systems
-# How to interact Anuva with other systems
+# How to interact Helper with other systems

-In order for Anuva to interact with other systems, it is necessary to add a custom ability in the dialog.
+In order for Helper to interact with other systems, it is necessary to add a custom ability in the dialog.

 The query is made through a Rest API, which must be made available by the system that holds information of interest to the user.
 Eg.: search for information on the status of a ticket, creation of tickets, generation of bills in the system.